 Alternatively, children may wish to bring a packed lunch to eat in the dining room and we recommend that parents provide healthy food.
 Leak-proof flasks or cartons of drink are the most convenient in school.
-The children are cared for at lunchtime by the Mid-day Supervisors and it is important that they are respected at all times.
+The children are cared for at lunchtime by the Mid-day Supervisors who also arrange games in the yard.

-Dinner money, which is currently £9.75 per week (£1.95 per day) is collected on Monday mornings.
+Dinner money, which is currently £10.00 per week (£2.00 per day) is collected on Monday mornings.
 We would be grateful if you would place the exact amount in a purse or envelope clearly marked with your child's name.
 Any cheques used should be made payable to DERBYSHIRE COUNTY COUNCIL or D.C.C. and endorsed with a cheque card number.
 Some parents prefer to pay for half a term in advance.
 Credit for any meals missed due to absence, will be carried forward to the following week.